NEWS from here & there (but mostly here)

 Poppies for Peace

-white poppies available by donation.
+white poppies available by donation all year round.
 Stop by the house or give

 us a call.
 Or click the photo for link to the source, a great internet